Rear brake shoes change on Austin Mini

 Op 10

-Loosen the screw of the brake shoe adjustment system.
+Loosen the brake adjuster screw.
 Use the 8 mm spanner.

 If the screw is oxidized, spray penetrating oil and let it act.

-If the screw head is rounded, use vice grips (screwed for screwed).
-When the brake shoes are removed, you can unscrew the screw and put a new one in.
+If the screw head is rounded, use locking pliers (screwed for screwed).
+When the brake shoes are removed, you will be able to remove the screw and fit a new one.

 Op 11